3/5

 What are eating disorders?

-An eating disorder is a mental condition characterized by unhealthy eating habits.
-It can manifest itself as overeating and vice versa - in various forms of refusal to eat, vomiting, psychological obsession on one’s own weight or body parameters.
+An eating disorder is a mental health condition characterized by unhealthy eating habits.
+It can manifest as overeating, food restriction, purging, or an obsessive preoccupation with weight and body image.
 It is often accompanied by anxiety, depression, and other mental disorders.

 Today, about 24 million Americans suffer from eating disorders (according to the National Association of Anorexia Nervosa and Associated Disorders).
-It is one of the most dangerous mental disorders, it occupies second place in its influence on premature mortality (after opioid dependence).
-Recent studies show a disappointing trend - more and more people around the world experience this disorder in their lives.
+It is one of the most dangerous mental disorders, ranking second only to opioid dependence in mortality rates.
+Recent studies show a disappointing trend — more and more people around the world experience this disorder in their lives.

-The Covid-19 pandemic only exacerbated the situation - many people suffering from eating disorders were forced to stay at home all the time, which led to additional stress and made it even more difficult to control food intake.
+The COVID-19 pandemic only exacerbated the situation — many people suffering from eating disorders were forced to stay home, which led to additional stress and made it even harder to manage their eating.

 Eating Disorder Test